 “My condolences!”
 And he marched on by.

 I sat alone eating rump steak in the hotel's busy restaurant, while Frank Sinatra, My Way, played at the bar – how fucking appropriate!
 As I chewed on the meat, I observed the youngest waitress with her plump ass bobbing about all the guests.
-I sliced into the steak and wondered if her meat would go well with that delicious pepper sauce.
+I sliced into the steak and wondered if her meat would also go well with that delicious pepper sauce.
 So I was forty.
 I liked that number.
 Yeah, I was doing just fine.
 As long as I kept myself to myself.
 Like they say: know yourself, manners maketh man, and silence is golden.
 I didn't need any fucking help, as long as I crushed my perpetually foul mood behind a 'mask of normalcy', as Jeffrey Dahmer would say.
 I was perfectly fine.
 It was only meat that I was eating.
 Perfectly innocent fucking meat!

 KNOWLEDGE AND CONVERSATION

 SATURDAY 13th JANUARY 2018

 It was an overcast morning, yet not so cold.
 I had slept in and missed breakfast coffee, so sat on the waterfront with a latte to-go.
 During the course of listening to Tenzin Choegyal, Lend Me Your Wings, the tide gradually withdrew.
 The gusts of wind created choppy patterns on the water until there was only the mud left to look at.
 A blue-eyed crow then stepped right up in front of me.
 We glared at each other, with neither of us having a fucking thing to say.
 Like the tide, we both knew that we wouldn't be around for anything meaningful to happen between us.